Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 10. Processing incoming and outgoing mail

-And last, but certainly not least, office assistants are usually responsible for processing incoming and outgoing mail.
+And last, but certainly not least, administrative assistants are usually responsible for processing incoming and outgoing mail.
 This includes regular correspondence and any special deliveries.

 If an important document or parcel needs to get mailed out, you will make the arrangements and track progress to the destination.

-By now it’s clear that office assistants do a lot more than get coffee and answer the phone.
+By now it’s clear that admin assistants do a lot more than get coffee and answer the phone.
 This role requires a very specific skillset, which includes the following strengths:

 - Excellent verbal and written communication